 - More transparent in appearance than wax

 - Sticks on wet surfaces and better than before

 - Consists of Biomedical-Grade Silicone

 - Contains a moisture-activated adhesive layer

-- Creates a barrier between braces and soft tissue of the mouth
+- Creates a barrier between braces and the soft tissue of the mouth

 - Help reduce pain and irritation by protecting gums and cheek from rough metal braces